AQRPM/AQRPM/README.md

 - [License](#license)

 ### Notices
 *Warning: There is **a lot** of swearing in this program.
-If you do not condone the use of vulgular language, this software might not be the right choice for you.*
+If you do not condone the use of vulgar language, this software might not be the right choice for you.*

 ### Installation
 If you don't want to compile the thing yourself, download the latest release [here](https://github.com/AQRPM/AQRPM/releases).